vikas-cse123/quiz/rough/later.md

 #code improvement(now)
-1)use custom global error midlleware
+1)use custom global error midlleware/global error middleware.
 2)API-
 a)an endpoint show number of question in category and difficulty 3)add router.param for id